-The topic is job interviews.
+Today you’ll get a quicker read than normal.
+The topic is job interview themes.
 Specifically learning how to leave the interview team with a focused set of takeaways about you.

 You throw everything you’ve got at them.
 Rambo style.
 In the hopes that quantity triumphs over quality.
 It lengthens the interview, gets you more face time (time of possession for you sports fans) and lands you the job.